faisalman/ua-parser-js/readme.md

 ## Features

 Extract detailed type of web browser, layout engine, operating system, and device purely from user-agent string with relatively lightweight footprint (~7KB minified / ~3KB gzipped).
-Written in vanilla js (which means it doesn't depends from any other library).
+Written in vanilla js, which means it doesn't depends on any other library.

 ![It's over 9000](https://pbs.twimg.com/media/A9LpEG6CIAA5VrT.jpg)